chmduquesne/resume.chmd.fr/resume.md

 > \
 > \
 > I am looking for ambitious projects that will challenge me and allow me
 > to grow my skills.
-I like to ship clean, beautiful, reliable code.
-My
+I like to ship clean, reliable code.
+My goal is to
-> goal is to participate in pushing modern Software Engineering forward.
+> participate in pushing modern Software Engineering forward.

 ----